Post-Newtonian Spherically Symmetrical Accretion: Introduction

 An important area of research in astrophysics is related to the steady state problem of spherically symmetrical accretion of a perfect gas into a massive object.
 The pioneers works in this subject were published by Hoyle and Lyttleton \cite{1,2}, Bondi \cite{3,4} and Michel \cite{5}.
 Nowadays this problem is still a subject of several investigations where a relativistic fluid accretes into a massive body described by other metrics: Schwarzschild -- de Sitter, Reissner-Nordstr\"om, Reissner-Nordstr\"om -- de Sitter (see e.g. \cite{6,7,8,9,10,11,12,13,14,15,16,17,18,19,20} and the references therein).

 The aim of this paper is to investigate the influence of the corrections to the Newtonian accretion due to the post-Newtonian approximation.
 We start from the post-Newtonian hydrodynamic equations for the mass, mass-energy and momentum densities and derive the post-Newtonian Bernoulli equation.
 The post-Newtonian corrections to the critical values of the flow velocity, sound velocity and radial distance are obtained from the system of hydrodynamics equations.
 It is shown that due to the post-Newtonian corrections the critical point does not correspond to the transonic point as in the Newtonian accretion.
 The solution for the Mach number as function of a dimensionless radial distance depends on the ratio of the sound velocity far the massive body and the speed of light $a_\infty/c$.
 This ratio was fixed to be $a_\infty/c=10^{-2}$ which is of relativistic order.
 For values of this ratio greater than $10^{-2}$ there is no continuity in the inflow and outflow velocity at the critical point, while for values smaller than $10^{-2}$ there is no difference between the Newtonian and post-Newtonian solutions.
 For $a_\infty/c=10^{-2}$ the Mach number for the Newtonian and post-Newtonian accretion have practically the same values for radial distances of order of the critical radial distance, but by decreasing the radial distance the Mach number for the Newtonian accretion is bigger than the one for the post-Newtonian accretion.
-Two cases are analyzed one corresponding to a diatomic gas with ratio of specific heats $\gamma=7/5$ and a ultra-relativistic gas where $\gamma=4/3$ and it is shown that the Mach number increases by decreasing the ratio of the specific heats.
+The weak field limit of the relativistic Bernoulli equation [5] is also developed and a comparison of the solutions are investigated.

-The paper is organized as follows: in Section 2 the post-Newtonian hydrodynamic equations are introduced, while in Section 3 the post-Newtonian mass density accretion rate, the Bernoulli equation and the critical values for the flow velocity, sound speed and radial distance are obtained.
-In section 4 the post-Newtonian equation for the Mach number as function of a dimensionless radial distance is deduced.
-The analysis of the Newtonian and post-Newtonian solutions is developed in Section 5.
-We close the paper with a summary of the results in Section 6.
+The paper is organized as follows: in Section \ref{sec2} the post-Newtonian hydrodynamic equations are introduced, while in Section \ref{sec3} the post-Newtonian mass density accretion rate, the Bernoulli equation and the critical values for the flow velocity, sound speed and radial distance are obtained.
+In section \ref{sec4} the post-Newtonian equation for the Mach number as function of a dimensionless radial distance is deduced.
+In Section \ref{sec5} the relativistic spherically symmetrical accretion is developed.
+The analysis of the Newtonian and post-Newtonian solutions is developed in Section \ref{sec6}.
+We close the paper with a summary of the results in Section \ref{sec7}.